Tim Hortons: App privacy violation

-On June 1, 2022, the federal privacy commissioner, with officials in Quebec, British Columbia and Alberta, announced the results of their investigation, that Tim Hortons violated privacy laws by tracking people who used its app, gathering their location data hundreds of times a day – even when the app was not in use.
-A way of restitution, Tim Hortons offered eligible app users a free coffee and a baked good.
+On June 1, 2022, the federal privacy commissioner, with officials in Quebec, British Columbia and Alberta, announced the results of its investigation, that Tim Hortons violated privacy laws by tracking people who used its app, gathering their location data hundreds of times a day – even when the app was not in use.
+As way of restitution, Tim Hortons offered eligible app users a free coffee and a baked good.